 |PREP TIME: 5 MIN||COOK TIME: 10 MIN||SERVES: 4|

-Cilantro (coriander) or dhaniya in Nepali is the most popular herb used in Nepali daily life.
-I absolutely love its smell and flavor.
+Cilantro (coriander) or dhaniya in Nepali is the most popular herb used in Nepali dishes.
+I absolutely love its aroma and flavor.
 This is also one of the most versatile herbs that can be used to make large varieties of dishes or to simply add flavor to an existing meal.
-I seriously add cilantro to almost everything (curry, soup, salad, sandwiches, chips, pasta, etc).
+I seriously add cilantro to almost everything (curry, soup, salad, sandwiches, chips, pasta, sauce, etc).
 Cilantro is available all year round in major cities of Nepal.
 I decided to pick some cilantro from my home garden and make a spicy dipping sauce with some tomatoes and timmur (sichuan pepper).

-Note: You can also add a few mint leaves during the mint season and a hint of lemon juice to add extra flavor.
+Note: I like to make my sauce in different ways.
+Sometimes I cook in this method but during the mint season, I add a few mint leaves and a hint of lemon juice to add extra flavor.

 |Tomato: 500 g||Oil: 1 tsp|